-Find documentary photography from various British projects.
+Documentary photography from various British projects.

 Here you can see examples of British black and white and colour documentary photography from my archives.
+You can contact me to buy documentary photographs or hire me to work on a project.

 Focussing on Coal Face: which was a year long study of Free Mining, in the Forest of Dean, now much copied and appropriated.
 Published by The Independent.